-The parent that the child lived with for the greatest number of nights during the year is considered the custodial parent, while the other parent is the noncustodial parent.
-In most cases, the child is the qualifying child of the custodial parent because of the residency requirement (see above).
+The parent that the child lived with for183 nights, or more, during the year is considered the custodial parent and the other parent is the noncustodial parent.
+In most cases, the child is the qualifying child of the custodial parent.
 If the child stayed with each parent an equal number of nights, the custodial parent is the parent with the highest Adjusted Gross Income (AGI).

-A custodial parent can choose not to claim the child as a dependent on his or her tax return and allow the noncustodial parent to claim the child instead.
-The custodial parent should fill out Part I or Part II of Form 8332 or write a similar statement that contains the information required by the form to release a claim to an exemption for a child to the noncustodial parent.
-The release can be specified to apply for one year, a specific number of years, alternating years, or all future years.
+A custodial parent can choose not to claim the child for the Child Tax Credits on his or her tax return and allow the noncustodial parent to claim the child instead.
+The custodial parent should fill out Part I or Part II of Form 8332 to release the claim for the Child Tax Credits to the noncustodial parent.
+The release can be specified to apply for one year, a specific number of years, or all future years.
 (The release may be revoked in the future by filling out Part III of Form 8332.)

 The noncustodial parent should attach the form or statement to their tax return.
-With this release, they are able to claim the child as a dependent and claim the child as a qualifying child for the child tax credit.
-However, the noncustodial parent is not permitted to claim head of household filing status, the EITC, the health coverage tax credit, or the credit for child and dependent care expenses.
+With this release, they are able to claim the child as a qualifying child for the child tax credit.
+However, the noncustodial parent is not permitted to claim head of household filing status, the EITC, or the credit for child and dependent care expenses.

 It’s possible that the same child may be eligible to be claimed as a dependent by more than one relative, such as when a child lives with a grandparent.